Halkfr/duck-hunt/README.md

 This game got basic mechanics and some sprites from the original Duck Hunt published by Nintendo.

-The game made for educational purposes only.
+The game is made for educational purposes only.